Ecologies

 The relationships among changing environments, varied forms and traditions of human settlement, and the material, infrastructural, and ecological networks required to sustain life raise some of the most challenging questions currently at the heart of public discourse and intellectual inquiry.

-These topics, the problems they stir, and their increasing urgency require knowledge and engage insights from across a spectrum of previously distinct areas of study.
+These topics, the problems they give rise to, and their increasing urgency require knowledge and engage insights from across a spectrum of previously distinct areas of study.
 At its most fundamental, ECOLOGIES is the cross-disciplinary study of the relationships between living and non-living entities on the one hand, and their social, cultural, and environmental contexts on the other.
+The interventions we seek, be they physical, philosophical, or political, look beyond current notions of sustainability and resilience to practices that increase the capacity of living and mineral systems.

-Advanced study students in the ECOLOGIES domain learn to think about systems as interrelated and dynamic, that organisms and material resources are always products of their interactions with various ecological processes, social/cultural histories, technologies, economic and political systems, and ethical frameworks.
-These lenses will open new ways of seeing and new forms of inquiry, design, and policy-making that embrace these fluid starting points.
+Advanced study students in the ECOLOGIES domain learn to think about systems as interrelated, dynamic, and evolving.
+Organisms and material resources are always products of their interactions with various ecological processes, social/cultural histories, technologies, economic and political systems, and ethical frameworks.
+These lenses will open new ways of seeing and new forms of inquiry, design, and policy-making that embrace these interactions.
 Candidates will work across scales and across disciplines, taking on urgent issues of climate change, resource depletion, food and water insecurity, habitat and biodiversity loss, global policy and development disparities, regulatory misalignments, social and cultural upheaval, and inequities in wealth distribution and public health outcomes, to name a few.

-This area of study is particularly for individuals who might pursue careers in the following areas:
+This area of study is particularly relevant for individuals who might pursue careers in the following areas:

 The curriculum will be shaped and taught by internationally recognized scholars and practitioners across various design disciplines and complemented by access to leading experts and resources at affiliated research centers and graduate schools throughout Harvard University and beyond.